spdk/spdk/examples/bdev/fio_plugin/README.md

 To use the SPDK fio plugin with fio, specify the plugin binary using LD_PRELOAD when running fio and set ioengine=spdk_bdev in the fio configuration file (see example_config.fio in the same directory as this README).
+Following example command assumes `fio` is in your system `$PATH` environment variable.

 ```bash
 LD_PRELOAD=<path to spdk repo>/build/fio/spdk_bdev fio
 ```

-The fio configuration file must contain one new parameter:
+The fio configuration file must contain parameter pointing to a JSON configuration file containing SPDK bdev configuration:

 ```bash
 spdk_json_conf=./examples/bdev/fio_plugin/bdev.json